 Pro Tip: avoid the tourist crowds of Fisherman's Wharf, instead head to the Ferry Plaza Farmer's Market for the freshest fruits, veggies, cheeses and all kinds of deliciousness.

 Outdoors are a thing, and everyone bikes to work, hikes on the weekend or runs along the beaches.
 Don’t expect to swim at the beaches, the rip tides and chilly water don’t allow it but you can watch fog roll in off the Pacific Ocean.

 Silicon Valley is the birthplace of killer startups and an epicenter of inspiration and connection for the hungry entrepreneur.
 The open sense of community in San Francisco means everyone is welcome and ideas are respected and fostered.

 Accommodation ain’t cheap, with San Francisco rapidly surpassing New York as the most expensive city to live in in the U.S. And while coworking spaces are everywhere, those aren’t cheap either with prices ranging up to $3000 per month for a private office.
 But in a city so thick with opportunity, it just might be worth it.

-A thriving cultural, commercial, and financial center, the fourth most populous city in California,many creative entrepreneurs, business founders, and technologists operate out of San Francisco coworking spaces.
-The rich culture for innovation and history has made it a thriving hub for startups seeking collaborative San Francisco work spaces where they can network, build partnerships, and grow their companies.
+A thriving cultural, commercial, and financial center, San Francisco is the fourth most populous city in California out of which many creative entrepreneurs, business founders, and technologists operate.
+The rich culture for innovation and history has made it a thriving hub for startups seeking collaborative coworking space in San Francisco where they can network, build partnerships, and grow their companies.

-The San Francisco coworking space scene not only offers remote professionals a multicultural community, but it also provides access to top talent working out of shared spaces.
-Thanks to major coworking players such as Spaces, Regus and WeWork, San Francisco offers plenty of options for enterprise teams of all sizes to find workspace in the city limits.
+The scene for coworking in San Francisco not only offers remote professionals a multicultural community, but it also provides access to top talent working out of shared spaces.
+Thanks to major coworking players such as Spaces, Regus and WeWork, there are plenty of options for enterprise teams of all sizes to find coworking space in San Francisco